ArindamHore-Student/Arthashila-TheIntelligentCoreofSystemControl/USER_GUIDE.md

-# SimpleRTOS User Guide
+# Arthashila User Guide

-This guide will help you navigate and use the SimpleRTOS application effectively.
+This guide will help you navigate and use the Arthashila application effectively.

 ## Table of Contents
 - [Getting Started](#getting-started)